 Anxious dog collars

-Anxious dog collars enable owners to clearly identify to others that their pet is prone to anxiety, helping people unfamiliar with your dog to be more mindful and sensitive when engaging with your pet.
+A dog anxiety collar enable owners to clearly identify to others that their pet is prone to anxiety, helping people unfamiliar with your dog to be more mindful and sensitive when engaging with your pet.

-Thunderstorm vests are special jackets that apply light pressure to your dog’s body when worn, providing extra comfort and security, similar to how a newborn baby is swaddled in a blanket.
+Thunderstorm vests (also known as a dog anxiety vest or a dog anxiety jacket) are special jackets that apply light pressure to your dog’s body when worn, providing extra comfort and security, similar to how a newborn baby is swaddled in a blanket.

 5. Supplements for anxiety and stress